-In order to test and ascertain that the electrical command and control devices work perfectly well, proceed as described below:
+To test and ascertain that the electrical command and control devices work perfectly well, proceed as described below:

 - check that all the emergency buttons and main switches of electric boards, function properly.
-For this purpose, carry out trial runs with each EMERGENCY buttons pushed and each switch set to the "0" position.
+For this purpose, carry out trial runs with each EMERGENCY buttons pushed, and each switch set to the "0" position.
 In all instances the machine must not move - verify synchronization by carrying out trial runs with the base enclosure doors and the floor level doors open.
 In all instances the machine must not move

-Carry out the verification tests with one switch at a time in order to clearly identify any malfunctions.
+Carry out the verification tests with one switch at a time to clearly identify any malfunctions.

-- perform trial runs in order to verify the functionality of the end-of-travel devices - -also check that the pads and the end-of-travel devices are fastened well
+- perform trial runs to verify the functionality of the end-of-travel devices - also check that the pads and the end-of-travel devices are fastened well